soydantech/dhikr-counter/index.md

 - Local-only data storage
 - No external analytics
-- No data sharing
+- Limited third-party data usage (Ads only)
 - No account or login system

 ## Children’s Privacy

-This App is not intended for children under 13 years of age.
+This App is **not primarily intended for children under 13 years of age**.
 We do not knowingly collect personal data from children.
+If you believe that a child has provided personal information through advertising services, please contact us.

 ## Your Rights & Control